A creative approach to teaching and learning

 Level I

 Level I is for anyone with musical training who wishes to acquire basic knowledge and pedagogic foundations in the Orff-Schulwerk approach.
 Study of basic Orff techniques, including use of the pentatonic, the simple bordun, the ostinato, and elemental forms; basic body movements and their application to the Schulwerk; soprano recorder; vocal and rhythmic training; and improvisation.
-Recommended for people who have not previously taken a two-week training course.
+Recommended for persons with no previous two-week training course.

 Level III